 Durham County Library will host Professor of Islamic Studies Omid Safi for a discussion and performance of the poetry of Rumi.
 The performance will take place at 3 p.m. on Saturday, September 21, at the Southwest Regional Library, 3605 Shannon Road.

 Archive | Press Releases RSS feed for this section

-Durham County Library will host Larry G. Davis for an afternoon of guitar music at 4 p.m. on Saturday, July 13, at the Main Library, 300 N. Roxboro St.
+Durham County Library will host playwright and actress Anita Woodley for a multimedia, theatrical performance of The Men in Me at 3 p.m. on Sunday, September 15, at the Main Library, 300 N. Roxboro.

 Durham County Library will host Durham Performing Arts Center’s chief architect Philip Szostak of Szostak Design, Inc. for a talk on the building and the future of DPAC.
 The talk will take place at 7 p.m. on Monday, September 9 at the Main Library, 300.
 N. Roxboro Street.

 Durham County Library will host Back to Books Week (B2B) September 9-13.
 Patrons are invited to come to their favorite location to learn how the library can help them succeed in school, college and life-long learning.
 The library will offer tours, online database demonstrations, technology petting fairs, pajama storytimes, refreshments and more.